apawsey/docs/overview.md

 ### URS

- - An `Organization Admin` and `Organization User` should be able to create a new event
  - An `Organization Admin` and `Organization User` should be able to create Ticket Allocations for an event
- - An `Organization Admin` and `Organization User` should be able to update the on sale status of an event
  - An `Organization Admin` and `Organization User` to put tickets on hold for an event
  - An `Organization Admin` and `Organization User` to update ticket allocations for an event
- - An `Organization Admin` and `Organization User` should be able to update event details
- - An organization member should be able to search for an event
- - An organization member should be able to see a list of all events

 ## Event Search/Discovery